dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 JSON also works for more complex data structures, such as nested maps inside of lists.

-Use JSON.parse() to convert the XMLHttpRequest's response from raw text to an actual Dart object:
+Use JSON.parse() to convert the HttpRequest's response from raw text to an actual Dart object:

 {% highlight dart %}
-onSuccess(XMLHttpRequest req) {
+onSuccess(HttpRequest req) {
   Map data = JSON.parse(req.responseText); // parse response text
   print(data["language"]); // dart
   print(data["targets"][0]); // dartium